Tipplin/Tipplin/Author.Readme.md

 ### Free Community for all Developer's
 ----
 ### What exactly is Visual Galaxy Framework
-- What can I do with this Framework ?
+### What can I do with this Framework ?
-- Includes many Classes for every Category, that means following:
+- Have many Classes for every Category, that means following:
 - Assembly, Application, Configuration, Console, Converting, Core,
 - Cryption, Currency, Dialog, Directory, Exception, FileSystem,
 - Interaction, Licensing, Logging, Mobile, Network, Registry,